bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 ### Creating a Sandbox Store

-1. Go to the BigCommerce Pricing page and Select [Start your free trial](https://www.bigcommerce.com/essentials/pricing/).
+1. Go to the BigCommerce Pricing page and select [Start your free trial](https://www.bigcommerce.com/essentials/pricing/).

 2. Where prompted for an email address, **enter the same email** that you used when applying to become a Partner.
 3. In the trial store setup form, enter a store name, password, and other details.
 Then select **Create your store**.
 4. Log in to your Partner account to access the [Partner Portal](https://partners.bigcommerce.com).